sohrabrahimi/Crime-in-Philadelphia/README.md

 # Crime-in-Philadelphia
-In this project I will discover some dynamics of the crime in Philadelphia

 The recent fast growth of sharing economy has attracted attentions of many studies.
 As the leading platform in accommodation and lodging services, Airbnb